BenderScript/azure_ai_chat_completions/README.md

     ```
     pip install requests python-dotenv
     ```
-3. Create a `.env` file in the root directory of the project and add your Azure AI API credentials and settings:
+3. Create a `azure.env` file in the root directory of the project and add your Azure AI API credentials and settings:
     ```
     OPENAI_API_KEY=<your-api-key>
     OPENAI_API_BASE=<api-base-url>